-For that indicator, The World Federation of Exchanges provides data for Brazil from 1979 to 2017.
-The average value for Brazil during that period was 16.48 percent with a minumum of 0.98 percent in 1989 and a maximum of 46.2 percent in 2007.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1979 to 2020.
+The average value for Brazil during that period was 20.12 percent with a minimum of 1.2 percent in 1989 and a maximum of 94.82 percent in 2020.

 Definition: The value of shares traded is the total number of shares traded, both domestic and foreign, multiplied by their respective matching prices.
 Figures are single counted (only one side of the transaction is considered).
 Companies admitted to listing and admitted to trading are included in the data.
 Data are end of year values.